MedAI Dialog Corpus (MEDIC): Zero-Shot Classification of Doctor and AI Responses in Health Consultations: Experimental Analysis

 \section{Experimental Analysis}

 In a supervised learning approach, a model can be taught how to map new and unseen inputs to correct outputs.
 By employing transfer learning, zero-shot classification models achieve precise classification results for data from classes unseen in the training phase.
 This principle lies in the model's capacity to capture the semantic information of the words or sentences and learn from patterns that were not present in the training data.
 In this research, we examine whether zero-shot transformer models can learn patterns not represented in the training data.
 This is a challenging task, as ML models typically struggle to generalize to patterns they have not seen during training.
+The diagram showing the experimental setup is illustrated in figure~\ref{fig:fig6}.

 To determine whether pre-trained language models are effective in classifying doctor- and AI-generated responses in health consultations without corpus training, we performed a series of experiments using zero-shot classification algorithms.
 The results of different zero-shot classification models for classifying ChatGPT, doctor-generated and rephrased doctor responses in healthcare consultations are presented in Tables~\ref{tab:tab4}-~\ref{tab:tab6}.
 The evaluation metrics used are accuracy, precision, recall, and the F1 score.
 The models evaluated in this study are the Bidirectional Auto-Regressive Transformers (BART)~\cite{lewis2019bart}, Bidirectional Encoder Representations from Transformers (BERT)~\cite{devlin2018bert}, Cross-lingual Language Model (XLM)~\cite{lample2019cross}, Cross-lingual Language Model - RoBERTa (XLM-R)~\cite{conneau2019unsupervised}, and Distill-Bidirectional Encoder Representations from Transformers (DistilBERT)~\cite{sanh2019distilbert}.
 These models were tested on the three different datasets in a binary- and multi-label classification tasks.

 The analysis revealed that all models struggled to accurately classify the datasets when training was not performed.
 These findings suggest that additional training of models using the corpus may be required to improve their classification performance.
 According to Table~\ref{tab:tab4}, BART performs the best when classifying the DC dataset, followed by XLM, according to F1 scores.
 Table~\ref{tab:tab5} shows moderate classification results when classifying the DR dataset, with the BART model outperforming others.
 The analysis performed in Table~\ref{tab:tab6} reveals a notable decrease in the performance of the models when classifying the DCR dataset, with BERT having the highest F1 score.